Site icon Bia review

 a.
 Controller Settings

-- Vibration Feedback: Maximizing vibration feedback can help give you a better sense of how the car is handling mid-drift.
-It allows you to feel when the car is losing grip or when you need to adjust your counter-steering.
+Vibration Feedback: Maximizing vibration feedback can help give you a better sense of how the car is handling mid-drift.
+It allows the user to know when the car has lost grip and when the user should adjust the counter steering in the vehicle.

 b.
 Wheel Settings